tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 {{<pocrit
     leftId="homepage--stats"
     lefttitle="— By giving space to independent creators, PornHub redirects users' attention to sell their own products.
-Look how much" rightcontent="People connect attracted by social and sexual dynamics, but in the homepage their attention get split in three chunks: Pornography dying industry (37%), Algoritmic experiment (25%), Verified models (37%)." textstyle="font-size:2em"
+Look how much" rightcontent="People connect attracted by social and sexual dynamics.
+Since the homepage, their attention got split for three entities: the dying pornography industry (37%), algoritmic experiments (25%), and verified amateurs (37%)." textstyle="font-size:2em"
 >}}

 ### Pornhub mixes the dynamic of a pseudo-social network, where independent content producers meet buyers.
 The reason they give so much attention to the new Verified Amateurs is because they are the *cheapest* way to attract new visitors.

-The non-verified content uploaders are meaningful for two reasons: historically, Pornhub republished content shooted by others to attract visitors, and now they delegate this task to a community of random contributors who also want to get visibility in the platform.
-Second, when an original content producer offers recordings, they should get feedback from the watchers to feel integrated and appreciated, even if they have a low roster.
-Perhaps, in PH hopes, they'll become "verified models."
+The non-verified content uploaders are meaningful for two reasons:

+1. Historically, Pornhub republished content shooted by others to attract visitors, and now they delegate this task to a community of random contributors who also want to get visibility in the platform.
+2. When an original content producer offers recordings, they should get feedback from the watchers to feel integrated and appreciated, even if they have a low roster.
+Perhaps, in PH hopes, they'll become "verified amateurs" and thus engagin more in the social dynamics, let fan comeback more often, and serve them the 37% from the dying pron industry (which is kept alive and profitable only by PornHub infrastructure and visibility), and the 25% as part of their automated experiments.

 ---